Anglefang/splunk-bruteforce-detection-lab/incident-report.md

 - **SubStatus**: `0xC0000064` or similar (invalid user) depending on case
 - **Caller Process Name**: `C:\Windows\System32\OpenSSH\sshd.exe`

-These fields indicate repeated failed SSH authentication attempts against the system.
+These fields indicate that there have been repeated failed SSH authentication attempts against the system.

 ## 5. Detection Logic